Prix de Rome

 Palazzo Mancini, Rome, the seat of the Académie since 1725.
 Etching by Giovanni Battista Piranesi, 1752.

 The Villa Medici as it looks today.

-The Prix de Rome (/fr/) or Grand Prix de Rome was a French scholarship for arts students, initially for painters and sculptors, that was established in 1663 during the reign of Louis XIV of France.
+The Prix de Rome (/fr/) or Grand Prix de Rome was a French scholarship for arts students, initially for painters and sculptors, established in 1663 during the reign of Louis XIV of France.
 Winners were awarded a bursary that allowed them to stay in Rome for three to five years at the expense of the state.
 The prize was extended to architecture in 1720, music in 1803 and engraving in 1804.
 The prestigious award was abolished in 1968 by André Malraux, then Minister of Culture, following the May 68 riots that called for cultural change.

 History

 The Prix de Rome was initially created for painters and sculptors in 1663 in France, during the reign of Louis XIV.
 It was an annual bursary for promising artists having proved their talents by completing a very difficult elimination contest.
 To succeed, a student had to create a sketch on an assigned topic while isolated in a closed booth with no reference material to draw on.
 The prize, organised by the Académie Royale de Peinture et de Sculpture (Royal Academy of Painting and Sculpture), was open to their students.
 From 1666, the award winner could win a stay of three to five years at the Palazzo Mancini in Rome at the expense of the King of France.
 In 1720, the Académie Royale d’Architecture began a prize in architecture.
 Six painters, four sculptors, and two architects would be sent to the French Academy in Rome founded by Jean-Baptiste Colbert from 1666.

 Expanded after 140 years into five categories, the contest started in 1663 as two categories: painting and sculpture.
 Architecture was added in 1720.
 In 1803, music was added, and after 1804 there was a prix for engraving as well.
 The primary winner took the "First Grand Prize" (called the agréé), and the "Second Prizes" were awarded to the runners-up.

 In 1803, Napoleon Bonaparte moved the French Academy in Rome to the Villa Medici, with the intention of preserving an institution once threatened by the French Revolution.
 At first, the villa and its gardens were in a sad state, and they had to be renovated in order to house the winners of the Prix de Rome.
 In this way, he hoped to retain for young French artists the opportunity to see and copy the masterpieces of antiquity and the Renaissance.